ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 ### Section 2: Drive and read a gate with the micro:bit (IN PROGRESS)

 #### 1. Study

+In the circuits from the previous section, the inputs are clearly the transistor bases.
+The inverter operates the LED opposite of the connection state of the base.
+The AND gate operates the LED only when both bases are connected to V<sub>cc</sub>, and the OR gate operates the LED whenever at least one of the bases is connected to V<sub>cc</sub>.
+The LED (with its current-limiting resistor) is the _load_ of the circuit and the indicator of the proper functioning of our gate.
+Clearly, a lit-up LED represents _logic high_ and a dark LED represents _logic low_.

+So, where exactly are the _outputs_ of gates?
+The packaged gates are designed so their output pins can drive significant loads without affecting the internal circuit itself and altering its functional parameters.
+We'll say more about that in a later section.
+For now, and for our simplistic implementation of logic gates we need to carefully identify the output of the gate, so that the circuit does not including the load itself.
+In other words, the circuit terminal we designate as _output_ should allow interchangeable loads.

 - where is the "output"
 - voltage at the output